Education

 We are committed to the training of teachers to ensure the presence of social responsibility and sustainable development in both teaching and research activities.
 Through the Institute of Professional Development we have organized several training courses that help promote the Sustainable Development Goals (SDGs) outlined in the 2030 Agenda, including the following:

-At the University, we not only work to generate activities related to the fight against climate change but also to host them.
-As part of the Climate Emergency in the Mediterranean event, we hosted a university simulation of the United Nations Annual Conference of the Parties on Climate Change (COP27), organized in collaboration with PRIMA (a European Union scientific innovation programme and nineteen Mediterranean countries), the Vives Network of Universities, and Pompeu Fabra University.
-The event brought together undergraduate, master's and doctoral students, and their proposals and conclusions were presented at the actual COP27 summit held in Sharm el-Sheikh (Egypt).
+As part of the Climate Emergency in the Mediterranean event, the UB hosted a university simulation of the United Nations Annual Conference of the Parties on Climate Change (COP27), organized in collaboration with PRIMA (a European Union scientific innovation programme involving and nineteen Mediterranean countries), the Vives Network of Universities, and Pompeu Fabra University.
+The event brought together undergraduate, master's and doctoral students, and their proposals and conclusions were presented at the COP27 summit held in Sharm el-Sheikh (Egypt).